 You don't want your system to fall down in the middle of the night and find out about it the next morning through a Reddit post.
 No matter how elegant your design is, if the system lacks monitoring and logging, it’s doomed to fail.
 Nobody wants to be on call for a black box.
 In this chapter, you will learn the best practices on how to instrument and operate large-scale systems.

 Hi!
 My name is Roberto Vitillo.
-I have over 15 years’ experience in the tech industry as a software engineer, tech lead, and manager.
+I have over 10 years of experience in the tech industry as a software engineer, tech lead, and manager.

 In 2017 I joined Microsoft to work on an internal data platform as a SaaS product.
 Since then, I have helped launch two public SaaS products, Product Insights and Playfab.
 The data pipeline I am responsible for is one of the largest in the world.
 It processes millions of events per second from billions of devices worldwide.